itsjeffro/deploy/README.md

 ## Introduction
 Deploy provides zero-downtime deployment for existing Laravel applications.

+Note: The deployment process uses symlinks and will require the user to be able to reload the php service.

 ## Installation
 Use composer to install the package into your Laravel project:
 ```